 A monument to victory

-This baroque masterpiece is not just a palace but a monument to commemorate a resounding military victory over the French and a war to save Europe from King Louis XIV's domination.
+This baroque masterpiece is not only a palace but a monument to commemorate a resounding military victory over the French to save Europe from King Louis' domination.

 The Battle of Blindheim (Blenheim)